pratikdhage003/flask-rest-pymongo/README.md

+# AUTHOR : PRATIK DHAGE
 # flask-rest-pymongo
-# AUTHOR : PRATIK DHAGE

-This is a RESTful web application for cities, implmented using Flask, Python 3.6, MongoDB, PyMongo, virtualenv, pip, postman and remote mLab server for MongoDB database.
+This is a RESTful web application for cities, implemented using Flask, Python 3.6, MongoDB, PyMongo, virtualenv, pip, postman and remote mLab server for MongoDB database.

 # How to Run :